LewisYoul/Curriculum_Vitae/README.md

 #### Transferable

-* **Attention to Detail -** An absolute requirement in my four years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
+* **Attention to Detail -** An absolute requirement in my three years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
 Specifically the microscopic manipulation of mouse embryos.

 * **Passion for Learning -** I love learning, it is one of the reasons I initially became a biologist, and the reason I chose to transition to web development.
 You can never know it all, or enough.